feature-engine/feature_engine/docs/user_guide/discretisation/GeometricWidthDiscretiser.rst

 This discretisation technique is great when the distribution of the variable is right skewed.

-The :class:`IncreasingWidthDiscretiser()` works only with numerical variables.
+The :class:`GeometricWidthDiscretiser()` works only with numerical variables.
 A list of variables to discretise can be indicated, or the discretiser will automatically select all numerical variables in the train set.